asad-sangla/sqlopsstudio/docs/carbon/functional scenarios.md

 * I CAN run a task on multiple servers simultaneously.

-#### I CAN manage multiple types of databases such as sql server on any platform, postgresql etc.
+#### I CAN manage multiple types of databases such as sql server on any platform.

 #### I CAN manage resources as a single or multiple groups.